Understanding the documents that secure your loan

 -

-The Deed of Trust is a legal document used in real estate transactions.
-It is a binding agreement between three parties: the lender, the borrower, and a neutral third-party trustee (often a notary or escrow agent).
+The Deed of Trust is the legal document that pledges a property as collateral for your loan.
+It's a binding agreement among three parties: you (the lender), the borrower, and a neutral third-party trustee, often a title or escrow agent.

 -